Ayoub El Kaabi

-Ayoub El Kaabi (أَيُّوب الْكَعْبِيّ; born 25 June 1993) is a Moroccan professional footballer who plays as a striker for Super League Greece club Olympiacos and the Morocco national team.
+Ayoub El Kaabi (أيوب الكعبي, ⴰⵢⵢⵓⴱ ⵍⴽⵄⴱⵉ; born 25 June 1993) is a Moroccan professional footballer who plays as a striker for Super League Greece club Olympiacos and the Morocco national team.

 Born in Casablanca, El Kaabi left school at the age of 15 and worked as a carpenter, before he started his professional career playing for Racing de Casablanca.
 After a career at various teams and a short spell at Al Sadd, he signed for Greek club Olympiacos.

-While with Olympiacos, El Kaabi finished as the top scorer of both the 2023–24 UEFA Europa Conference League, with eleven goals, and the 2024–25 UEFA Europa League, with seven goals in just eight appearances.
-With Olympiacos, he has won a Conference League, Super League, and Greek Cup title.
+While with Olympiacos, El Kaabi emerged as the top scorer of the 2023–24 UEFA Europa Conference League, with eleven goals, and joint top scorer of the 2024–25 UEFA Europa League, with seven goals in just eight appearances.
+With Olympiacos, he has won one Conference League title, as well as one Super League 1 title and one Greek Cup title.

-A full international for Morocco since 2018, El Kaabi represented the nation at the 2018 FIFA World Cup, one Africa Cup of Nations tournament and two African Nations Championship tournaments.
+A full international for Morocco since 2018, El Kaabi represented the nation at the 2018 and 2026 FIFA World Cup, three Africa Cup of Nations tournaments, two African Nations Championship tournaments, claiming three international titles: the 2018 African Nations Championship, 2020 African Nations Championship and the 2025 Africa Cup of Nations.
 He was the top goalscorer of the 2018 African Nations Championship, with a record nine goals.

 Early life

 Ayoub El Kaabi was born and raised in the disadvantaged neighborhood of Derb Milla in Casablanca.
 His family is from Zagora in southern Morocco, but moved to the region of Mediouna near Casablanca.
 The El Kaabi family went through difficult times in the 1990s.
 As a result, El Kaabi left school at the age of 15 and worked at a shop in the Mediouna district as an apprentice carpenter.
 As he explained in an interview with the Moroccan press: "I was born into a modest family.
 To support myself, I had to learn a trade.
 That's how I got into carpentry."

 Like nearly all young people in the city, El Kaabi was interested in football from a young age and he played football with his neighborhood friends.
-Realizing his unique talent, his entourage advised him to join a club in the Hay Khadija district.
+Realising his unique talent, his entourage advised him to join a club in the Hay Khadija district.
 After only a few months, he came to the attention of the scouts of Racing de Casablanca who were impressed with his technical ability and physical presence.
 El Kaabi gave up carpentry to devote himself to football and signed his first professional contract at the age of 21 with Racing Club in 2014.